alix-tz/cremmawiki-anonymizer/README.md

 ## Set up

-Create virtual environment and use PiPy to install the dependenciez (ex: `pip install -r requirements.txt`)
+Create virtual environment and use PiPy to install the dependencies (ex: `pip install -r requirements.txt`)

 ## Run